basetz/advent-of-code-2019/README.md

-These are my solutions to the AOC 2019 puzzles.
+These are my solutions to the AOC 2019 puzzles in Ruby.

 to see benchmarks `ruby benchmarks.rb`